-It’s impossible for any antivirus product to be 100% effective, and you won’t find one that claims to be.
-This is because it’s a constant cat-and-mouse game, with hackers creating new exploits and antivirus vendors scrambling around to protect against them.
-As such, education and vigilance is still paramount - as is keeping your chosen antivirus product permanently up to date.
+It is impossible for any antivirus product to be 100% effective, and you won’t find one that claims to be.
+This is because virus and malware protection is a constant cat-and-mouse game, where hackers create new exploits and antivirus vendors must scramble to protect their users against them.
+As such, education and vigilance is paramount - as is keeping your chosen antivirus permanently up to date.

 Consider a Child-Friendly Search Engine

-KidsClick! is another great example, only bringing up curated results from content that has been screened by librarians in the US.
+- KidsClick! only bringing up curated results from content that has been screened by librarians in the US.

-KidTopia is similar, aimed at preschoolers and only bringing up “educator-approved” sites.
+- KidTopia is aimed at preschoolers and only serves "educator-approved” sites.

 Use Parental Controls